-In 2022, we started several degrader research programs, including three internal programs and two programs under our targeted protein degradation collaboration with Proteovant.
-Through the Proteovant collaboration, we plan to research and advance up to two novel protein degrader programs into development, with the option to expand to two additional programs.
-See "-Collaborations and Licenses" Summary below.
+We are currently pursuing two early degrader research programs under our targeted protein degradation collaboration with Proteovant, which was replaced in its entirety by the A&R Agreement (as defined below) entered into with VantAI, Inc. (VantAI) and Proteovant in December 2023.
+Through the collaboration with VantAI, we plan to research and advance three novel protein degrader programs, with the option, at our discretion, to expand the collaboration to include a fourth novel protein degrader target program.
+See "-Collaborations and Licenses Summary" below.